JanssenProject/jans/docs/cedarling/cedarling-quick-start-signed.md

 ## Test the policy using cedarling

-1. In Tarp, click the ⚡ icon to begin authentication
+1. In Tarp, under `Authentication flow` tab, click the ⚡ icon to begin authentication
 2. Input:
    * ACR: `basic`
    * Scopes: `openid`, `profile`, `role`
 3. Login on the test IDP with a user having `SupremeRuler` role
 4. Click `Allow` on the consent screen
+5. If the authentication is successful, Tarp will show you a page with token details and `Cedarling Authz Request Form` section
-5. Back in Tarp, open `Cedarling Authz Request Form`
+5. Open `Cedarling Authz Request Form`
-6. Input:
+6. Use the details before as an input to this form:
    * Principal: select all 3 tokens
    * Action: `Jans::Action::"Read"`
    * Resource: